-Also, this Ramadan if for any reason you are unable to fast during Ramadan, then you can make up for it by the way of Sunnah, by donating to feed the poor near our schools with your fidya or kaffarah.
+Our work and team have grown in the past few years to reach out to needy people.
+Therefore, this Ramadan, we are also aiming to feed over 5,000 needy people.
+If you are unable to fast during Ramadan, then you can make up for it by the way of Sunnah, by donating to feed the poor near our schools with your fidya or kaffarah.

 Zakat is the Arabic word for charity that Muslims must give during the month of Ramadan.
 Muslims are obligated to give 2.5% of their total annual savings in charity each year, provide those savings exceed the value of 87.5 grams of gold or 612 grams of silver.
 This minimum threshold for Zakat is known as Nisab in Arabic.